 The proposal would improve rules that have guided development and environmental preservation in those areas since 1971.
 It is a collaboration between community boards, homeowners, builders, environmentalists, elected officials and DCP.

-Based on feedback from Staten Island communities, including requests to simplify an earlier proposal, DCP re-started conversations with a working group of local stakeholders in the summer of 2019.
-Read our spring 2020 progress update.
+Based on feedback from Staten Island communities, including requests to simplify an earlier proposal, DCP and a working group of local stakeholders have developed these preliminary recommendations for the special districts.

 With nearly 50 years of experience with the existing district zoning regulations, DCP and local property owners and stakeholders saw a need to modernize and improve the rules, to make them easier to follow and fairer.
 Together, we have identified key strategies to improve the rules.
 These include: